-Gums, such as xanthan and guar can cause digestive issues for some, so if that is the case with you, ask the author for a replacement and if purchasing a gluten-free flour blend, read the ingredients to be sure that they’re not listed.
+Gums, such as xanthan and guar can cause digestive issues for some, so if that's the case with you, ask the author for a replacement and if you're purchasing a gluten-free flour blend, read the ingredients to be sure they're not listed.

 You don't have to spend a fortune on fancy, expensive bakeware for gluten free vegan baking, and you really don't need anything special to do it, either.